 Previously, with Prata Produções, she carried out hundreds of projects bringing together creatives, institutions and corporations, bringing to Brazil for the first time works by artists Robert Mapplethorpe, Jean Michel Basquiat, Mario Testino, Anish Kapoor, Nan Goldin, Man Ray, Gary Hill, Steve McQueen, Richard Prince, Tracey Emin, Félix Gonzales-Torres and Cindy Sherman, among others.

-CLIENTS: Natura, Nivea, BMW, Sony, Red Bull, 3M, KitchenAid, Chivas, MAM – Museu de Arte Moderna de S.Paulo, among others.
+CLIENTS: Natura, Nivea, BMW, Sony, Red Bull, 3M, KitchenAid, Chivas, MAM – Museu de Arte Moderna de S.Paulo and Inhotim, among others

-Members of the Board TIME TO ACT Entertainment
+Members of the TIME TO ACT Youth Board

 We are young people from different realities and regions in Brazil, one of the countries most affected by the climate crisis.
 We aim to occupy spaces of dialogue to pressure authorities, national leaders, and companies to act effectively and radically against the advancing climate crisis, and to ensure politicians comply with national and international climate agreements.